YZHUANGwork/jp-magazine-ocr/README.md

 ## How It Works

 The frontend sends a cropped JPEG of each drawn box (or the whole rotated image) to `POST /extract` on the local Flask server.
 The server base64-encodes the image and forwards it to the selected provider with a structured OCR prompt.

-The model returns a JSON array of text regions, each with an `orientation` field (`vertical` or `horizontal`) and the extracted `text`.
+The model identifies every Japanese text region in the image, tags each with its `orientation` — `vertical` for top-to-bottom columns (the default for manga body text and most editorial copy) or `horizontal` for captions, titles, and modern-layout text — and returns them in natural reading order: rightmost column first for vertical text, top-to-bottom left-to-right for horizontal.
+This makes it reliable for magazine spreads where both directions coexist on the same page.

 Translations are handled by a second API call made directly from the browser.

 ---